 While choice is great in that it drives competition to help keep fees low, too much choice can also be overwhelming.
 In this case, not only are there a number of providers offering very similar ETFs, they also offer the choice of ETFs in two currencies – CAD or USD.

-The next best thing, in keeping with the theme of simplicity, is to keep everything in CAD and to use CAD based ETFs when getting global exposure.
+The next best thing, in keeping with the theme of simplicity, is to keep everything in CAD and to use CAD-based ETFs when getting US or global exposure.

 Best US Equity ETFs in CAD